 You have the right to compensation if you have been injured in a commercial truck accident.
 This compensation can help you cover medical bills, lost wages and vehicle repairs.
 Contact an experienced personal injury attorney to explore your options.

 A lawsuit is the last thing you want to deal with when recovering from an injury.
 But the entity that caused your pain and suffering should be held accountable.
-Yarian & Associates, APC has a 99% success rate in recovering settlements for personal injury victims.
+Yarian Accident & Injury Lawyers, APC has a 99% success rate in recovering settlements for personal injury victims.
 As your legal counsel, we vow that you will not pay a penny unless something is recovered.

-Call (844) 291-1911 to schedule a time to speak with the attorneys at Yarian & Associates, APC.
-We assist clients in areas such as Irvine, San Bernardino and Los Angeles.
+Call (844) 291-1911 to schedule a time to speak with the attorneys at Yarian Accident & Injury Lawyers, APC.
+We assist clients in areas such as Los Angeles, Irvine, and San Bernardino.

 - How Much Can Transport Loads Weigh?

 - How Long Do I Have to File a Personal Injury Claim in California?